Stacked glass payment cards with a sol symbol, Machu Picchu ruins, and Peruvian flag

 TriaUp to 6%$20-$2500%DebitYield-linked rewards, zero FX

-Based on our Peru research, KAST works best for users moving from Yape-funded exchange balances into daily card spending: 2% cashback, $0 annual fee, and a setup that fits Peru's dominant mobile wallet rails.
+Based on our Peru research, KAST works best for users moving from Yape-funded exchange balances into daily card spending: 1.5% USD cashback on the first $2,000/month, $0 annual fee, and a setup that fits Peru's dominant mobile wallet rails.

 COCA at up to 8% (scaling with staking $COCA tokens, 1% at free Starter) plus 6% APY maximizes yield.
 Crypto.com Jade adds lounge access at Jorge Chavez International Airport (LIM) - Peru's only major international gateway.